SeanEwanDalton/SeanEwanDalton/README.md

 ### Hey there, friend of Sean 👋

-**I am an aspiring data professional aiming to secure my first job in data analytics in June 2023.**
+**I am an aspiring data professional aiming to secure a data analytics job in June 2023.**

 - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 living in the Hague 🇳🇱
 - 🌱 I’m currently learning data analytics with Le Wagon